sdondley/ClimateChangeChat/Climate-Change.md

 # Climate Change

-# Why I'm Into Climate Change
+# Why I'm into Climate Change
 * Easy.
 This is the most important issue facing all people and living things on the planet
     * Would be impossible for me to do nothing
 * Why is climate change so important?